metal3-io/metal3-docs/design/physical-network-api-prototype.md

-Another project that could be used as inspiration is the [Ansible Networking Neutron ML2 Driver](https://networking-ansible.readthedocs.io/en/latest/) which created a Python API to abstract generic switch configuration on top of Anisble networking modules.
+Another project that could be used as inspiration is the [Ansible Networking Neutron ML2 Driver](https://networking-ansible.readthedocs.io/en/latest/) which created a Python API to abstract generic switch configuration on top of Ansible networking modules.
 Note that the relevant part of the driver was split out into the [ansible-network/network-runner](https://github.com/ansible-network/network-runner)